preactjs/preact-www/content/en/guide/v10/signals.md

 // Logs: "John Doe"
 ```

-You can return a function from the function provided to [`effect()`](#effectfn) that will be run right before the next update takes place.
-The purpose of the returned function is to clean up the side effect before the next update.
+Optionally, you can return a cleanup function from the callback provided to [`effect()`](#effectfn) that will be run before the next update takes place.
+This allows you to "clean up" the side effect and potentially reset any state for the subsequent trigger of the callback.

 ```js
 effect(() => {